Do I Need an Oil Separator on My Mustang?Last Updated August 4, 2019 | Chris Cervenka

-The problem is, oil sits in the bottom of the crankcase and can be kicked up during high performance driving conditions.
-When these oil vapors are picked up and sent through the PCV system back into the intake, oil can coat the linings of your intake, throttle body and interior of your intake manifold which could drastically reduce efficiency.
-Which, in turn, could result in a loss of power, diluted gas and lowered octane level.
+The problem is oil sits in the bottom of the crankcase and can be kicked up during high-performance driving conditions.
+When these oil vapors are picked up and sent through the PCV system back into the intake, oil can coat the linings of your intake, throttle body, and the interior of your intake manifold which could drastically reduce efficiency.
+This, in turn, could result in a loss of power, diluted gas and lowered octane level.

 How Does An Oil Separator Work?

 An oil separator is essentially a filter that sits in between your Mustang’s crankcase and intake that will filter the oil out of the vapors travelling to your intake.
 Most oil separators that we sell here at CJ’s come in a kit that will replace the hose entirely for a quick and easy installation.

 The advantage to installing an oil separator on your Mustang is that you can rest assured that your intake tract isn’t getting caked with oil.
 An oil-caked intake tract can not only result in reduced efficiency but also a safety hazard.
 Without an oil separator on a car that spends a fair amount of time in the high RPMs, this oil can cake up around the throttle body.
 This can mean your throttle body could trip a check engine light due to lack of response or could potentially get stuck open or closed.
 Which most definitely isn’t good.

 - Less Oil Blow-By, Equating To Longer Engine Life

 - Minimal Oil In Intake Tract, Allowing For Full Power Potential

 - Best For High-Revving Engines, Both Naturally Aspirated & Forced Induction Variants